cbtab/neatly-deploy-project/README.md

 _NEATLY is a learning project created by a team of students as part of a learning experience, and it may not be suitable for production or commercial use._

+**Note**: This project has not been subjected to deployment testing or unit testing.
+The demo is intended for local installation only.

 Please note the following:

 - NEATLY may contain experimental features, coding practices, or design decisions as our team was actively learning and trying out different approaches.
 - It may not have undergone rigorous testing and validation that production-ready software typically receives.
 - The project is provided "as is" and without any warranties.
 We do not guarantee its fitness for any particular purpose.

+### Installation

+To run the NEATLY project locally, you can follow these steps:

+#### Client (Frontend)

+1. npm install
+1. npm run dev

+#### Server (Backend)

+1. npm install
+1. npm start

 ## Project Overview